Last Updated: December 4, 2024

 Your first port of call is the Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing.
 To save us all a breath and keep our fingers from freezing as we type, let’s just call them the Division of Corporations.
 From naming your LLC to picking your registered agent and beyond, we’ve got the map to your Alaskan treasure.

 Before setting up an LLC in Alaska, take note that this guide only applies to a domestic Alaska LLC filing.
-If you need to form a foreign LLC (formed outside of the state), then you’ll need to file different paperwork.
+If you need to form a Alaska LLC foreign qualification (formed outside of the state), then you’ll need to file different paperwork.
 Alaska doesn’t allow nonprofit and professional limited liability company (PLLC) formations, and we don’t assist with foreign LLCs, nonprofit LLCs, or PLLC filings.
 If you’re a licensed professional wanting to start a business in Alaska, then check out our guide on starting a professional corporation in Alaska.

 1. Name your Alaska LLC